This article was originally published in July 2020, and was updated in December 2022.

 Notable names: Dave Stieb, Kenny Rogers, Keith Hernandez, Stephen Strasburg

 Note that this is only St. Louis Hernandez.
 When he was traded to the Mets in 1983, they'd already retired 37 for Casey Stengel, so Hernandez took 17.

 Notable names: Bartolo Colon, Madison Bumgarner, Frank Tanana, Andy Benes, Rick Sutcliffe

-Bumgarner should keep his 40 with Arizona, having made a deal with reliever Andrew Chafin after signing with the D-backs to retain his number from his glory days with San Francisco.
+Bumgarner kept his 40 with Arizona, having made a deal with reliever Andrew Chafin after signing with the D-backs to retain his number from his glory days with San Francisco.

 Notable names: Dave Parker, Roy Campanella, Mike Greenwell, Kevin Kiermaier

 Parker wore 39 for six teams over 19 seasons, but he's best-known for doing it with the Pirates.
-Pittsburgh's current 39 is pitcher Chad Kuhl, who said in 2018 that he “felt bad taking 39 because of Dave Parker,” and that he "tried to change it, but they said it was too late to change it."
+In 2018, then-Pirates pitcher Chad Kuhl said that he “felt bad taking 39 because of Dave Parker,” and that he "tried to change it, but they said it was too late to change it."

 Notable names: Curt Schilling, Carlos Zambrano, Gary Nolan, Rick Aguilera

 As of 2022, reliever Joe Smith, a 15-year-veteran, had carried the three-eight with him from Cleveland to the Angels to the Blue Jays to Houston and finally to Minnesota.

 Notable names: Bob Gibson, Pedro Martínez, Steve Rogers, John Candelaria